etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Collaboration_and_Competition_Project/README.md

     jupyter notebook

-Once the web page is loaded, open the jupyter notebook Tennis.ipynb.
+Once the web page is loaded, open the jupyter notebook *Tennis.ipynb*.
 Before running code in the notebook, change the kernel to match the tennis environment by using the drop-down Kernel menu.

 ### Resources